aishwaryaprabhat/Advanced-RAG/README.md

 8. [References & Further Reading 📚](#references--further-reading-)

 ## Introduction 🌟
-The `Advanced-RAG.ipynb` notebook in this repository provides an in-depth analysis and implementation of three RAG techniques and six RAG evaluation techniques.
+The `Advanced_RAG.ipynb` notebook in this repository provides an in-depth analysis and implementation of three RAG techniques and six RAG evaluation techniques.
 Additionally, it demonstrates how to track evaluation experiments using MLflow.

 ## RAG Techniques 🛠️
 The notebook details the following RAG techniques: